Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 ## Create a manual stock posting

-You can create a manual posting if you want to add, release or transfer stock in you storage locations in order to adjust the current data.
+You can create a manual posting if you want to add, release, or transfer stock in you storage locations in order to adjust the current data.

 ### Manual stock posting of a single material